mistio/tsfdb-server/README.md

 2) Least Operating Space Storage / Log\
  if the space storage is decreasing dramatically try to either:
    * Scale up the cluster (Storage or Log)
-   * Apply more aggresive retentions
+   * Apply more aggressive retentions
 3) Moving Data in Flight / Queue\
-Flight -> Actual data being transfered\
+Flight -> Actual data being transferred\
 Queue -> Data that is planed to move\
  if MDF or MDQ > 10% Total key-value space then it means that there is a lot of data transfer\
  Try to either: